 A further advantage of scrambling is that no two subjects are likely to receive precisely the same sequence of items.
 This is important, since a difficult item (on which an error is likely) may increase the reaction-time for the following item.
 If this is always the same item, then one has introduced a systematic error of measurement for that item.
 For this reason, it is preferable to scramble the items for each subject

 Controlling the way DM scrambles.

 Item file scrambling is controlled by means of parameters entered at the top of the item file and $ and \ delimiters in the body of the file.

-These appear on the first line of an item file with the other DMASTR parameters (see Item Files. above).
+These appear on the first line of an item file with the other DMASTR parameters (see Item Files).
 Three parameters may be specified:

-BLOCKSIZE: the number of items to be treated as a block.
+BLOCKSIZE: the number of groups to be treated as a block.
 If this parameter is not specified the item file will not be scrambled.

 GROUPING: the number of items to be treated as a group.
 Normally, this parameter is not specified, and defaults to 1.
 Suppose, however, the items are arranged as pairs on your item file, e.g., (1,2), (3,4), (5,6).
 If you wanted item 2 to always follow item 1, and item 4 to always follow item 3, etc., then this parameter should have the value 2.
 This means that DMASTR will treat each successive pair of items as though they were a single item.
 Items in a pair will never be separated.
 Thus the eventual order of items might be: 5, 6, 3, 4, 1, 2.

 Note that DMDX has a new grouping ability with the <VariableGrouping> keyword.